Credit Cards Are Convenient, but Cause Unexpected Headaches When Traveling Internationally

-Foreign transaction fees, cash advance fees, and currency conversion can put a damper on your trip
+Foreign transaction fees, cash advance fees, and currency conversion can put a damper on your trip by racking up quickly

 - Foreign Transaction Fees